pypsa-meets-earth/governance/GOVERNANCE_pme.md

 PyPSA-meets-Earth is a collaborative open source initiative dedicated to building a transparent, inclusive, and reproducible energy system modeling ecosystem, leveraging the PyPSA framework and contributing to the broader scientific and policy discourse around sustainable transitions.
 This document outlines how the community collaborates and governs to achieve these goals.

+## Groups and Streams
+The PyPSA-meets-Earth initiative is organized in multiple streams each having, each focusing on different aspects of the project.
+All streams are equally important and interdependent; they can be created.
+The main streams are:
+- **Code Stream**: stream dedicated to the development and maintenance of the core PyPSA-meets-Earth packages, including features, bug fixes, and releases.
+- **Impact Stream**: streams focused on activities that aims to have impact without necessarily code activities.
+Examples include but are not limited to outreach, documentation, among others.
+- **Steering Committee**: it is a special stream responsible for strategic direction, cross-repo/stream concerns, and governance decisions.

 ## Decision Making: Lazy Consensus

 Most decisions in PyPSA-meets-Earth are made using **lazy consensus**: if no one objects within a reasonable period (typically 5-7 days), the proposal is accepted.
 Only in rare cases where consensus cannot be reached, a more formal vote may be called (see "Supermajority" below).